Pulau Ubin

 RECOMMENDED: The best hiking trails in Singapore and the ultimate guide to Singapore's offshore islands

-2. Withdraw cash beforehand
+2. Remember to withdraw cash beforehand

 Advertising

-Sleep beneath the stars by pitching your tent at any of the three camping sites: Jelutong, Mamam and Endut Senin.
+If you’re planning to sleep beneath the stars, apply for an overnight camping permit via AXS.
+You can pitch your tent at any of the three camping sites: Jelutong, Mamam and Endut Senin.
 Jelutong is situated closest to the village and faces the mainland, Endut Senin is further west near Ubin Quarry, while Mamam is further north of the island.
 All locations have toilet facilities nearby, however, Jelutong is the only spot that is equipped to accommodate a campfire.
-Note that the water available at both campsites is not safe to drink, so you'll need to boil it or bring bottles of your own.
+Note that the water available at the campsites is not safe to drink, so you'll need to boil it or bring drinking water from home.

 • Things to do